Social Media Channels for Your Business

 Let’s move to the next social media channels.

 This has steadily been increasing in popularity.
 The company claims that 41% of B2B marketers in North America use SlideShare to distribute content, and 17% of B2B marketers use SlideShare to launch a new product.
 SlideShare has also crept up Google’s search rankings so that it is a good place to park your product information.
 If you have a business or product launch, you will want to consider SlideShare.
-However, it cannot be a source of constant engagement but rather as a repository of information.
+However, it cannot be a source of constant engagement but rather a repository of information.
 This is especially true of manufacturing and trading businesses.
 For other businesses, such as social media marketers, creating different interesting topics on SlideShare can dramatically increase the chances of landing a client.
 However, remember that creating a presentation is a laborious process, and you will need the bandwidth to do this.

 - Bottom line: Migrate all your existing slides.
 Consider chopping up long presentations.